dotlang/language/Enhancements.md

 can they define: `int (MyClass) f(int x) {}` should be allowed. this is a real code of the class but does not need access to this.
 `int (Stack<T,U> this) pop() { ...}`

-? - how to define class/interface/enum/template?
+N - how to define class/interface/enum/template?
 `struct MyClass { fields}`
 `interface ABCD { methods }`
 `enum AB { values }`